| A revival of the Sergiev matryoshka doll

 accordingly.
 The Handicrafts Museum in Saint-Petersburg had

 an extensive collection of locally made dolls.
+After the Communist revolution of 1917 the

 private toy-making workshops were nationalized and one of